mattjw/sparkql/README.md

 sparkql takes the pain out of working with DataFrame schemas in PySpark.
 It's particularly useful when you have structured data.

-You might find that you write schemas like this:
+In plain old PySpark, you might find that you write schemas like this:

 ```python
 CITY_SCHEMA = StructType()